abdulwaheed76/practices/README.md

 #### PR part 3
 This would be **final PR** and will also make sure that other parts of **application work in harmony** with the current task.
 If integration tests and/or automation tests are enforced in the project, this PR should have those too).

-This is usually at the end of multiple stories or full project
+#### Combined PR of multiple tickets
+PR 1 and PR 3 for multiple tickets and stories can be combined in one PR but PR 2 for each story should be separate.
+As PR 3 usually at the end of multiple stories or full project and may cover multiple stories/tickets and PR 1 is simple and small structure and can also be made for multiple stories/tickets.

 ## prerequisits of PR
 In order to get your code merged in master branch, you need to do the following. **Do not make a PR Pull request without the following first done**.